| Chemical Peel TreatmentsChemical peels, also known as chemexfoliation or

 If scarring does occur, it can usually be treated with good

+results.
 There is a small risk of reactivation of cold sores in

 patients with a history of herpes outbreaks.
 This problem is